 “He kissed me!” she shouted back with tears forming in her eyes.

-"James!" she moaned again, this time now distraught.
-Still following in his footsteps, she reached out and clenched his shirt in her fist.
-She pulled on it as if it would bring him closer or make him come to terms with her mistake.
+“James!” she moaned again, this time now distraught.
+Still following in his footsteps, she reached out to his back and clenched his shirt in her fist.
+She pulled on it as if it would bring him closer to her or make him come to terms with her mistake.
 Tears ran down her cheeks as she found herself begging.
 The warmth of his back against her hand only refueled her want for him to return to her.
-"It was a mistake.
+“It was a mistake.
 Please!
 I'm so sorry.
 I know I can't do anything to earn your trust back, and I know I can't convince you that it was all him.
 Because I would be lying if I did.
-But I regret every moment of it, and I wish I could take it back!
-But I can't, and now I have to live with my mistake."
+But I regret every moment of it.
+I don’t know why I did it, and I wish I could take it back!
+But I can't, and now I have to live with my mistake.”

 “Merlin, Norah,” James hissed.
 He finally came to a standstill, and he let her hands rest against his back.
 He could feel her gaze averted to the ground, her body so close to his.
 She pressed her forehead between his shoulder blades and convulsed gently.

-"Jamie," she whispered softly.
+“Jamie,” she whispered softly.
 One of her hands moved to his arm, and she let it stroke his warm skin.
 She could feel his anger begin to diminish.
 He was cooling off, and he wasn't refusing her touch.
-At least this was a good sign.
+At least this was progress.

-"Please," she muttered again.
-"We did go through too much to get the relationship we had, and we would be stupid to throw away all that we did.
+“Please,” she muttered again.
+“We did go through too much to let go of the relationship we worked so hard to have.
 I nearly lost you forever.
 When we kissed for the first time, I also knew that you were the one.
-That you were it."
+That you were it.”